 It's time to put away the tuxedo and wedding dress, for adventure awaits in this fantastical, romantic land.
 Without further ado, let us look to some of the top activity recommendations for your honeymoon in the land of ice and fire.

 For obvious reasons, the Northern Lights are one of Iceland’s most famous attractions, drawing in thousands of hopeful, sky-gazing visitors every year.
 While elusive, this natural phenomenon defies belief upon its flourishing, dazzling spectators with its waving from and vibrant green, red and yellow palette.

-The Aurora Borealis are only visible to the naked eye during the winter months, meaning that summer visitors will have to make do with the equally curious Midnight Sun, illuminating the country for nearly twenty four hours a day.
+The Aurora Borealis are only visible to the naked eye during the winter months, meaning that summer visitors will have to make do with the equally curious Midnight Sun, illuminating the country for nearly 24 hours a day.

-These reasons and more culminate to making the Blue Lagoon Spa an essential stop for travelling honeymooners.
+These reasons and more culminate in making the Blue Lagoon Spa an essential stop for travelling honeymooners.